 3c.
 Forecasting electricity prices using future and historic exogenous variables

 A third option is to use both historic and future exogenous variables.
 For example, we might not have available the future information for Exogenous1 and Exogenous2.
-In this example, we drop these variables from our future exogenous dataframe (because we assume we do not know the future value of these variables).
+In this example, we drop these variables from our future exogenous dataframe (because we assume we do not know the future value of these variables), and add them to hist_exog_list to be considered as historical exogenous variables.

 INFO:nixtla.nixtla_client:Validating inputs...